circleci/circleci-docs/jekyll/_cci2/env-vars.md

 ![Env Var Order]({{ site.baseurl }}/assets/img/docs/env-var-order.png)

 #### Notes on Security
+{:.no_toc}

 Do not add secrets or keys inside the `.circleci/config.yml` file.
 The full text of `config.yml` is visible to developers with access to your project on CircleCI.
-Store secrets or keys in [project](#setting-an-environment-variable-in-a-project) or [context]({{ site.baseurl }}/2.0/contexts/) settings in the CircleCI app.
+Store secrets or keys in [project](#setting-an-environment-variable-in-a-project) or [context](#setting-an-environment-variable-in-a-context) settings in the CircleCI app.
 For more information, see the [Encryption]({{ site.baseurl }}/2.0/security/#encryption) section of the Security document.

 Running scripts within configuration may expose secret environment variables.
 See the [Using Shell Scripts]({{ site.baseurl }}/2.0/using-shell-scripts/#shell-script-best-practices) document for best practices for secure scripts.

 ### Example Configuration of Environment Variables
 {:.no_toc}